Failure Domains

 Domain 4: Data Residency and Sovereignty

 The convergence point where jurisdictional compliance requirements, cross-border data flow restrictions, localization mandates, and regulatory audit obligations cannot be reliably satisfied in distributed systems.
-No current mechanism enforces sovereignty rules at the moment the coordination decision is made, in real time, for the specific data involved in the specific operation.
+Existing mechanisms generally enforce sovereignty through deployment, tenant, region, or component-level controls.
+What remains missing is a generally deployed session-scoped mechanism that evaluates the specific data, operation, participant context, and authority state at the moment the coordination decision is made.

 Domain 5: Mobile Network Complexity